hiukim/mind-ar-js-doc/docs/quick-start/compile.md

 import cardImage from '@site/static/img/demo/card.png'

 Before working on the webpage, we first need to preprocess (a.k.a. compile) the images.
-We need to do a thorough scan of the images and extract interesting locations (a.k.a. feature points) so we can detect and track the images later.
+We need to scan the images and extract interesting locations (a.k.a. feature points) so we can detect and track the images later.

-This preprocessing step takes time, therefore we want to do it beforehand so to reduce the loading time when users actually use your AR app later.
+This preprocessing step takes time, therefore we want to do it beforehand as to reduce the loading time when users actually use your AR app later.

 MindAR comes with a super friendly compilation tool to do this.
 [Image Targets Compiler](../tools/compile)